devcoder007/Coding_Exercises/README.md

 ## Steps to get started:

-Take a clone of this repo in your local machine using https://github.com/devcoder007/Coding_Exercises.git
+Take a clone of this repo on your local machine using https://github.com/devcoder007/Coding_Exercises.git

 After Cloning, execute below mentioned steps to get started:
 * Checkout to a new branch ```git checkout -b <your_branch_name>```